Digital-Ethos-Academy/218418-AG-AISOFTDEV-Team-Orion/README.md

 # or run with uvicorn directly:
 .\.venv\Scripts\python.exe -m uvicorn main:app --reload --host 127.0.0.1 --port 8000
 ```
+(Requires pydantic[email] if not already installed through requirements)

 ## What this repo contains
 - `main.py` — FastAPI app backed by SQLAlchemy and a local SQLite DB (`artifacts/onboarding.db`).